-In 2016 the Worldwide Aikido Sports Federation or WSAF was founded to oversee and manage the worldwide development of competitive ‘’Sport Aikido’’.
-The organisation has offices in Russia, USA and the UK, but is registered in Switzerland as a non for profit ‘’Verein’’ a community interest company.
+In 2016 the Worldwide Aikido Sports Federation (WSAF) was founded to oversee and manage the worldwide development of competitive ‘’Sport Aikido’’.
+The organisation has offices in Russia, USA and the UK, but is registered in Switzerland as a not-for-profit community interest company.
 Participants at competitions can come from all types of Aikido practised.
 Some of the key objectives of WSAF is to provide a platform for unified international tournaments and world championships, to develop rules for both randori and embu that are internationally recognised, and to have competitions judged by officials who are very informed of the sport.
-The focus for WSAF is also to ensure a drug free sport, competitors perform in a safe environment and competitions are financially sustainable.
-The ultimate goal for WSAF is to grow the sport globally in order to achieve Olympic recognition and inclusion to the summer program.
+The focus for WSAF is also to ensure a drug free sport, that competitors perform in a safe environment, and that competitions are financially sustainable.
+The goal for WSAF is to grow the sport globally in order to achieve Olympic recognition and inclusion to the summer program.